Skip to main content

 Figure \(\PageIndex{2}\): Schematic representation of the overall perturbation of the global carbon cycle caused by anthropogenic activities averaged globally for the decade 2012–2021.
 E represents emission and S "sink".
 Earth Syst.
 Sci.
 Data, 14, 4811–4900, 2022. https://doi.org/10.5194/essd-14-4811-2022. © Author(s) 2022.
 This work is distributed under the Creative Commons Attribution 4.0 License.

 The abbreviations used are EFOS (emissions, fossil fuels), ELUC (emissions land use changes - principally deforestation), SLAND (terrestrial CO2 sink), SOCEAN (ocean CO2 sink), GATM (Growth Rate CO2 atm), BIM (carbon budget imbalance).
-Uncertainties are also shown except for the atmospheric CO2 growth rate, which is known precisely and accurately through modern measurements.
+Uncertainties are also shown, except for the atmospheric CO2 growth rate, which is known precisely through modern measurements.
 (It's also the easiest to measure).
 Human-caused (anthropogenic) changes occur on top of the carbon cycle.

 The upward arrows indicate release into the atmosphere, and the downward arrows indicate absorption in the oceans and land.
-The thickness of the arrows gives a relative measure of the size of emission or absorption.
+The thickness of the arrows gives a relative measure of the size of the emission or absorption.
 The thickest arrow and highest value (9.6 GtC/yr) is for the anthropogenic emission of carbon from our use of fossil fuels.
 Think about that!
-Humans are presently the most significant contributor to the carbon cycle.
+Humans are presently the most significant contributors to the carbon cycle.
 Before the Industrial Revolution, human contributions were minimal.

 It's worse than that!